Skip to main content Skip to site footer

 Disabled Ticketing

-• There are two disabled areas holding in total 28 disabled supporters using wheelchairs and 28 helpers.
-The Club also offers disabled admission to ambulant disabled supporters and their carers, in all parts of the stadium.
+• There are three disabled areas holding in total 31 disabled supporters using wheelchairs and 31 helpers.
+The Club also offers disabled admission to ambulant disabled supporters and their carers in all parts of the stadium.
 Information regarding tickets for disabled supporters can be obtained from the Ticket Office on 01582 416976.

 • A carer is available to all disabled supporters in receipt of middle or higher DLA or any level of PIP if required. (we may require proof of payments)